 - Arrange for 3 judges to review the essays independently.
 Judges may be club members.

 - Our club invites the 1st, 2nd and 3rd place winners and their parents as well as the teacher we work with and the school principal to a meeting.
 We have the 1st place winner read the essay and present certificates to the students.
 You may also prepare certificates for each student who participated in the contest.

 - Clubs are allowed to give monetary awards of up to $500 per winner for the Essay contest in addition to official medallions or certificates.
 The Club level awards may be given in the form of a scholarship, savings bond or cash prize but are completely discretionary.

 - Another positive gesture is to send each participant a card thanking them for their entry and have the Optimist Creed in it.

-- Be sure to send your winning essay, birth certificate, and forms to Joe Marci at the above address.
-It must be postmarked by February 28, 2017!
+- Be sure to send your winning essay, birth certificate, and forms to Phil Perrington at the address below.
+It must be postmarked by February 28, 2020!
 Include a $20 check to CO/WY Optimist District.